bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert path/to/NEW_CERT_FILE --key path/to/KEY_FILE --chain path/to/CHAIN_FILE
  ~~~

-Note: You need provide the original key and chain again when updating the
+Note: You need to provide the original key and chain again when updating the
 add-on even if those are not changed.

 ## HTTPS Redirects